ikramagix/inspagram/README.md

-# 🇬🇧 @inspagram - Using the Unsplash API with JavaScript & React 🔬
+# @inspagram : Using the Unsplash API with JavaScript & React 🔬

 [@inspagram](https://inspagram.netlify.app/) is a simple web application that mimics the style of Instagram by displaying random images from the Unsplash API.
-This project was created to explore integrating the Unsplash API with JavaScript and React, and it can serve as a foundation for developing more advanced features.
+This project was created to explore integrating the Unsplash API with JavaScript and React.

 ## Features